oguiza/Practical-Deep-Learning-Applied-to-Time-Series/README.md

+## If you are interested in times series and fastai you may want to visit the new time series library [`tsai`](https://github.com/timeseriesAI/tsai).
+It supports Pytorch 1.7 & fastai v2.

 ## 1. Practical DL applied to TS notebook collection:
 This is the section where we can share the group's notebooks.